Tire Blowout: Common Causes and How To Prevent Them

 Can You Drive on a Blowout?

 It is not recommended to continue driving following a blowout.
 The driver should slow down gradually to the nearest safe place.
-The blown-out tire cannot roll at speed because of its severely compromised condition.
+The blown-out tire cannot roll quickly because of its severely compromised condition.
 The driver should counter-steer to balance in the direction he wants to go until full stop.
 No brake slamming!
 Pull the brakes gradually and intermittently to gain traction.

 Why Trust Us?